If you’re looking for the perfect Christmas cat names for your winter-born kitty, you’re in luck!

 Now, back to the festivities!
-Let’s talk Christmas cat names, starting with boys!
-Don’t forget to take a look at this cute video below.
+Let’s talk Christmas names for cats, starting with boys!

 First, let me say that I now have oodles of holiday tunes running through my head, so don’t be surprised to see some of them make an appearance below!

 I’ve also headed to one of my favorite resources, In Different Languages, to find some unique ideas.
 Let’s get started!

 Most of them need no explanation, but for those that do I’ve included a brief definiont.

 - Bailey – as in George Bailey from It’s a Wonderful Life

 - Bright – as may your days be merry

 - Buddy – from the funniest Christmas movie ever, Elf

 - Burgermeister Meisterburger – you may want to shorten that one to Burger!

 - Coal – great black cat name, don’t you think?